gabrielbma/GettingCleaningData/README.md

 **5.** run_analysis.R - my R Script that can be used to prouce ARyanSMSTidySamsungData.txt from the raw Samsung data

 ##Running My Script
 Before running my R Script, the raw Samsung data must be in your working directory, in the same directory tree as it came zipped in (i.e. UCI HAR Dataset\\etc...).
+The data can be obtained from the following link if necessary: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 All data transformations required to create a tidy data set from the raw Samsung data can be completed by sourcing only the run_analysis R Script:
 ```S
 > source("run_analysis.R") #This assumes the file is saved in your working directory